-PPPACK is a FORTRAN90 library which evaluates piecewise polynomial functions, including cubic splines.
+PPPACK, a FORTRAN90 code which evaluates piecewise polynomial functions, including cubic splines.
 The original FORTRAN77 library is by Carl de Boor.

 Typically, a set of data ( X(I), Y(I) ) for I=1, L+1 is available which is to be interpolated.
 A function F(X) is to be found which passes through the given data.
 F(X) is to be constructed from some order of polynomials, often cubic, and is to be continuously differentiable to all orders except at certain 'break' points, most likely at the same X points given with the data.
 Thus, to determine the types of functions F we can construct, it is necessary to specify the number of break points L+1, or intervals L, the location of the breakpoints 'BREAK', the values that the function is to assume at the breakpoints 'Y' or some other condition, and the order 'K' of the polynomial pieces.
 Sometimes auxilliary information, such as the slope or second derivative of the function at the left and right endpoints is part of the prescription.